Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 This definition might require a bit of explanation.
 This slightly strange formula looks much clearer in the completed polynomial representation of $\mcU$, where by \eqref{eq:Mazorchuk}, the morphisms $\mp\tilde{X}_{i}^{\pm}(\gamma,\gamma')$ act by the formulae

-In essence, $\tilde{X}_{i}^\pm $ is what is left when we consider the formulae \eqref{eq:Mazorchuk}, and remove as many polynomial factors as we can do safely with the left and right action of $\Gamma$.
+In essence, $\tilde{X}_{i}^\pm $ is what we have left when we consider the formulae \eqref{eq:Mazorchuk} and remove as many polynomial factors as we can do safely with the left and right actions of $\Gamma$.

-It is helpful to think about this in the case where $\gamma$ and $\gamma'$ correspond to Gelfand-Tsetlin patterns in the usual sense (i.e. they appear in the spectral decomposition of a finite dimensional module).
-In this case, these operators just act by shift in the completed polynomial representation, and thus, they give a canonical set of isomorphisms between all the GT weight spaces in a finite dimensional representation.
+It is helpful to think about this in the case where $\gamma$ and $\gamma'$ correspond to Gelfand-Tsetlin patterns in the usual sense (i.e. they appear in the spectral decomposition of a finite-dimensional module).
+In this case, these operators just act by shift in the completed polynomial representation, and thus, they give a canonical set of isomorphisms between all the GT weight spaces in a finite-dimensional representation.
 This is usually represented by choosing a basis with one vector in each weight space, in which case $\tilde{X}_{i}^\pm $ just sends basis vectors to basis vectors.

 Thus, one can translate the question of defining a Gelfand-Tsetlin module into one of defining how $\tilde{X}_{i}^\pm $ acts.
-In cases where the values of $a_{ij}$ and $a_{k\ell}$ are far apart, we will see behavior like we discussed for finite dimension representations, and $\tilde{X}_{i}^\pm$ will be an isomorphism between GT weight spaces.
+In cases where the values of $a_{ij}$ and $a_{k\ell}$ are far apart, we will see behavior like we discussed for finite-dimensional representations, and $\tilde{X}_{i}^\pm$ will be an isomorphism between GT weight spaces.
 In other cases, it will not be, and one has to track the relations between these morphisms.
 As we will see below, the algebra $\tT$ is an algebraic object which precisely does this.